KeepSec-Technologies/AutoRenewSSL-CloudFlareAPI/README.md

 Notice how you can't use IIS or an other web server other than nginx and apache.

-**Likea as it says in the script if you don't know what a CloudFlare API token is go to https://developers.cloudflare.com/fundamentals/api/get-started/create-token**
+**Like as it says in the script if you don't know what a CloudFlare API token is go to https://developers.cloudflare.com/fundamentals/api/get-started/create-token**

 The cronjob is in **/etc/cron.d/[YOUR-DOMAIN]-wild-SSL** The cronjob logs is in **/var/log/certbot-cloudflare-api.log**